mahpat16/rtd-api-doc/docs/source/developer.rst

 Service Tier
 ------------

 The following service tiers are supported for each API.
 Service tiers define the backend that will service your API call and the infrastructure used to run your model inference.

 cpuflex
    This service tier means that your API inference will run on cpu instance.
 It is the **default** service tier for each API.

 gpuflex
    This service tier means that your API inference will run on gpu instance.
-You have to add the query parameter **"serviceTier=gpuflex"** to an API endpoint to use gpu instance (see below).
+You have to add the query parameter **"serviceTier=gpuflex"** to an API endpoint to use gpu instance, see table below.

 .. csv-table::
    :header: "API endpoint", "Service Tier"